jaspector

 Hudson's "When is Permitting Required" sheet says a permit is required when building, remodeling, or enlarging a building and for other listed work.
 The city specifically lists additions, new single-family and duplex construction, remodels involving wall/window/door changes, decks and porches, electrical work including meter replacement, plumbing work, roof replacement, in-ground and above-ground pools, hot tubs and spas, demolition, signs, accessory buildings with foundations, and anchored carports.

+Not all construction work requires a permit in Hudson, TX.
 The following work is generally exempt: Cosmetic work such as painting, wallpapering, carpeting, cabinets, and trim work; Replacing electrical fixtures with existing wiring; Replacing existing plumbing fixtures; Storable pools; Portable buildings.
+When in doubt, confirm with the local building department before starting work.